FormidableLabs/victory-docs/docs/victory-group/docs.md

 ### data

 When `data` is provided for `VictoryGroup` it will be passed to every child in the group.
 Use this as a convenience in cases where all components should have identical data, for example, adding data points to a line, or adding voronoi tooltips to data.
 Omit this prop when child components should not share data.
 By default, Victory components expect data as an array of objects with `x` and `y` properties.
-Use the [x] and [y] data accessor props to define a custom data format.
+Use the [x and y] data accessor props to define a custom data format.
 The `data` prop must be given as an array.

 ```
 <VictoryGroup